Innovation and safety: the future of non-kinetic operations

 2 minutes read

 Defence and safety are undergoing a period of fundamental change.
-The emergence of new technologies is altering the nature of conflicts, with a greater focus on non-kinetic activities such as cyber attacks, influence via social media, and electronic warfare.
+The rise of new technologies is changing the nature of conflict, with a growing focus on non-kinetic activities such as cyber attacks, influence through social media, and the disruption and manipulation of electromagnetic signals.
 These developments pose new challenges for defence organisations, making it essential to find innovative solutions to ensure safety.
 NLR supports Defence with knowledge and expertise to remain effective in non-kinetic operations.

 Non-kinetic operations encompass activities that do not cause direct physical harm but can have a significant impact on the outcome of a conflict.
 Recently, we have seen, for example, how cyber attacks on the Public Prosecution Service and around the NATO summit have taken place.
 There is also an increasing Russian threat, where Russia uses “covert influence to shape public debate and the political-administrative decision-making process”, according to one of the many conclusions from the ‘Dreigingsbeeld Statelijke Actoren 2025’ by the AIVD, MIVD, and NCTV.
 The changing world and the focus on non-kinetic effects are altering how defence organisations will have to operate.